haifengliu/azrefresh/mooncake/virtual-machines-create-upload-vhd-windows-server.md

 **An Azure subscription** - If you don't have one, you can create a free trial account in just a couple of minutes.
 For details, see [Create an Azure account](/zh-cn/develop/php/tutorials/create-a-windows-azure-account/).

-**Microsoft Azure PowerShell** - You have the Microsoft Azure PowerShell module installed.
-To download the module, see [Microsoft Azure Downloads](/zh-cn/downloads/).
+**Windows Azure PowerShell** - You have the Windows Azure PowerShell module installed.
+To download the module, see [Windows Azure Downloads](/zh-cn/downloads/).
 A tutorial to install and configure PowerShell with your Azure Subscription can be found [here](/zh-cn/documentation/articles/install-configure-powershell/).

-- The [Add-AzureVHD](http://msdn.microsoft.com/zh-cn/library/azure/dn205185.aspx) cmdlet, which is part of the Microsoft Azure PowerShell module, is required to upload the VHD.
+- The [Add-AzureVHD](http://msdn.microsoft.com/zh-cn/library/azure/dn205185.aspx) cmdlet, which is part of the Windows Azure PowerShell module, is required to upload the VHD.

 **A supported Windows operating system stored in a .vhd file** - You have installed a supported Windows Server operating system to a virtual hard disk.
 Multiple tools exist to create .vhd files.
 You can use a virtualization solutions such as Hyper-V to create the .vhd file and install the operating system.
 For instructions, see [Install the Hyper-V Role and Configure a Virtual Machine](http://technet.microsoft.com/zh-cn/library/hh846766.aspx).

-**Important**: The VHDX format is not supported in Microsoft Azure.
+**Important**: The VHDX format is not supported in Windows Azure.
 You can convert the disk to VHD format using Hyper-V Manager or the [Convert-VHD cmdlet](http://technet.microsoft.com/zh-cn/library/hh848454.aspx).
 A tutorial on this can be found [here](http://blogs.msdn.com/b/virtual_pc_guy/archive/2012/10/03/using-powershell-to-convert-a-vhd-to-a-vhdx.aspx).

 **Window Server operating system media.** This task requires an .iso file that contains the Windows Server operating system.
 The following Windows Server versions are supported:
 <P>